depicted-candela/TransitionalSQL/4_conqueringComplexities/README.md

 *   **Conditional Expressions (`CASE`, `DECODE`):**
     *   Can be used with values extracted from XML/JSON.
 For example, `CASE JSON_VALUE(doc, '$.status') WHEN 'active' THEN 1 ELSE 0 END`.
 *   **`ROWNUM`:**
-    *   Can be used to limit rows when querying tables containing complex types, but it doesn't directly interact with the internal structure of the complex types themselves.
+    *   Can be used to limit rows when querying tables containing complex types, or when querying JSON Relational Duality Views.
 *   **DDL (`IF NOT EXISTS` - 23ai):**
     *   When creating tables with `CLOB`, `BLOB`, `XMLTYPE`, or `JSON` columns, the 23ai `IF NOT EXISTS` clause can be used for conditional DDL.
+This also applies to creating JSON Relational Duality Views.
 *   **Date Functions (`SYSDATE`, `TO_DATE`, `TO_CHAR`):**
     *   Dates stored within XML or JSON (often as strings) need to be converted using `TO_DATE` upon extraction, or formatted using `TO_CHAR` when constructing XML/JSON.
 *   **String Functions (`CONCAT`, `SUBSTR`, etc.):**
     *   While you should generally use dedicated XML/JSON functions for parsing, string functions might be used to prepare data *before* creating an XML/JSON document or to do rudimentary checks on `CLOB` content if it's not well-structured. `DBMS_LOB.SUBSTR` is the LOB equivalent for `SUBSTR`.
 *   **Set Operators (`MINUS`):**
     *   Can operate on result sets that include columns of complex types, but comparison is typically based on the LOB locator or a canonicalized form, which might have nuances.
 Comparing the actual *content* of LOBs/XML/JSON with set operators is generally not what they are designed for.
+Duality views, being views, can be part of set operations if their `DATA` column (which is JSON) is handled appropriately in comparisons.
 *   **Hierarchical Queries (`CONNECT BY`):**
-    *   Less direct relation, but one could imagine shredding hierarchical XML/JSON into relational rows and then using `CONNECT BY` on those relational representations.
-The primary interaction is that XML/JSON themselves represent hierarchical data.
+    *   XML and JSON inherently represent hierarchical data.
+While `CONNECT BY` operates on relational data, you could shred XML/JSON into tables and then apply hierarchical queries.
+JSON Relational Duality Views themselves define a JSON hierarchy based on underlying relational tables, potentially involving joins that imply a hierarchy.
 *   **Analytic Functions (`RANK`, `LAG`):**
     *   Can be used on data extracted from XML/JSON, just like with regular columns.
-E.g., ranking products based on a price extracted from a JSON field.
+E.g., ranking products based on a price extracted from a JSON field in a table or a duality view.
-*   **DML & Transaction Control (`INSERT`, `UPDATE`, `DELETE`, `MERGE`, `COMMIT`):**
+*   **DML & Transaction Control (`INSERT`, `UPDATE`, `DELETE`, `MERGE`, `COMMIT`):** <sup class="footnote-ref"><a href="#fn11" id="fnref11">11</a></sup>
-    *   You `INSERT` rows containing these complex types.
+    *   You `INSERT` rows containing these complex types into base tables.
+    *   You can `INSERT`, `UPDATE`, `DELETE` JSON documents directly through an updatable JSON Relational Duality View, and Oracle translates these to DML on the underlying tables.
-    *   You `UPDATE` columns of these types (e.g., replacing an entire JSON document, or using `DBMS_LOB` to modify parts of a LOB).
-Oracle also provides functions for partial JSON updates (e.g., `JSON_MERGEPATCH`).
+    *   You `UPDATE` columns of these types (e.g., replacing an entire JSON document, or using `DBMS_LOB` to modify parts of a LOB, or `JSON_MERGEPATCH` for partial JSON updates).
     *   `DELETE` rows containing them.
     *   `MERGE` can use these columns in its conditions (often after extracting scalar values) or update them.
     *   All operations are part of standard transaction control.